An estimated 55,000 international and national visitors will view Sculpture at Scenic World.

 SIGNAGE AND PERSONAL SPONSORSHIP

-Scenic World will produce a digital app catalogue and include the name of the artist, title of sculpture, brief artist statement, sale price, media, size and date of creation and gallery representation (if applicable).
-If an artist wishes to acknowledge private sponsorship then the name of the sponsor will be provided to the Exhibition Manager in sufficient time to be included in the catalogue.
+Scenic World will produce a digital catalogue and include the name of the artist, title of sculpture, brief artist statement, sale price, media, size and date of creation and gallery representation (if applicable).
+If an artist wishes to acknowledge private sponsorship then the name of the sponsor will be provided to the Exhibition Manager in sufficient time to be included in the digital catalogue.
 No additional sponsorship signage will be installed near the sculpture during exhibition.

 Entrants will be required to pay a registration fee of $35 incl.
 GST payable to Sculpture at Scenic World.
 The fee applies to all entrants and is not refundable.